dkwapisz/Engine3D/README.md

 # Engine3D [WORK IN PROGRESS]
-It will be 3D FPS game based on Raycasting rendering method like Wolfenstein3D.
+It will be (pseudo) 3D FPS game based on Raycasting rendering method like Wolfenstein3D.